omsolanki077/Education_initiative/Exercise_2/README.md

 This project implements a console-based daily schedule organizer for astronauts using Java.
 It demonstrates the implementation of multiple design patterns (Singleton, Factory, Observer) along with SOLID principles, comprehensive exception handling, and logging.

+## Project Overview

+The Astronaut Schedule Organizer is a sophisticated application that helps astronauts manage their daily tasks with automatic conflict detection.
+It showcases professional Java development practices through the implementation of three core design patterns in a real-world scenario.

 ## Project Structure

 ```